 The 12 Brand Archetypes

-Nevertheless, brand archetypes can be a good framework for understanding and defining your brand’s personality.
-Combining two or more archetypes opens up some exciting possibilities.
+Still, brand archetypes can be a good framework for understanding and defining your brand’s personality.
+Combining two or more archetypes opens up some interesting possibilities.

 I won’t delve into details here as a wealth of information is available on this topic.